 A truly unique fine-art quality map of Central Park for your home or office!

 This is the map of Central Park seen in the movie Extremely Loud and Incredibly Close starring Tom Hanks, Sandra Bullock and Thomas Horn.
 The movie opened in theaters January 20, 2012.
-The following links below will open a new tab with stills from the movie:

 Your very own view of Central Park!